Davide95/Primen/README.md

 Primen
 ======
-Primen is an educational software written in C# that implements prime factorization (using trial division) with distributed computing (using MPI.NET) and parallel computing (using System.Threading.Tasks).
+Primen is an educational software that implements prime factorization (using trial division) with distributed computing (using MPI.NET) and parallel computing (using System.Threading.Tasks).